HumbleData/HumbleData.github.io/pages/resources.md

 At its core, Git works by taking "snapshots" (commits) of your project at different points in time.
 These snapshots are organized in "repositories" (called "repos" for short) which track the entire history of your project.

-Git can also be used to share code through online platforms.
-The most famous of these platforms is GitHub, which we'll be using in this workshop.
-You can download (called "cloning") code that others have shared on GitHub to your computer, and in the next step in this workshop we'll be cloning the materials for this workshop.
+Git can also be used to share code through online platforms, using a system called Version Control or VCS.
+The platform we will in this workshop is called GitHub.
+You can download (called "cloning") code that others have shared on GitHub to your computer, and in the next step we'll be cloning the materials for this workshop.
 This process downloads not just the current version of the files, but the entire history of changes tracked by Git.
 Once cloned, you have all the materials locally and can work with them as needed, while also maintaining the connection to the original repository to potentially receive updates or contribute changes back.

 First things first: let's download Git.
 Just like with installing Python, you'll only need to do this once.